alejandroaviles/gsm/README.md

 #
+Alejandro Aviles Cervantes

 avilescervantes@gmail.com

 #

+Other people who contribute to this code:
+Mario A. Rodriguez-Meza
+Sadi Ramirez-Solano

+#

-This code computes (very quickly) correlation functions for generic tracers in redshift space using the Gaussian Streaming Model and Convolution Lagrangian Perturbation Theory.
+This code computes (very fast) correlation functions for generic tracers in redshift space using the Gaussian Streaming Model and Convolution Lagrangian Perturbation Theory.